 You can create a new project from the UI.QTStarter local graphical interface (Fig.5c) and through the command line script for the project manager openscada-proj, which is actually called from local graphical interface.

-Result of the command openscada-proj --help execution ...
+Result of the command openscada-proj execution ...

-Projects management script of OpenSCADA mostly designed to call from OpenSCADA but also can be used independently.
-The script is mostly software platform specific and relates now for Linux. openscada-proj list openscada-proj proc|create|remove|update {ProjName} Commands: list - allowed projects list; proc - proceed for copy RO projects to WR, create desktop links, process core dumps; create - create new projects or copy RO projects to WR, create desktop links; remove - remove project; update - update from 0.8.0 LTS; Arguments: ProjName - project name; Environment variables: dPrj - directory of projects OpenSCADA, can be RO; dPrjUser - directory of projects OpenSCADA of the user, WR; dSysCfg - directory of system configuration; dData - directory of system data; openscada-proj backup|backupRestore {ProjName} [{BackupName}] openscada-proj backupList {ProjName} Commands: backup - backup the selected project <ProjName> to the name <BackupName>, or to the current date at missing; backupRestore - restore the selected project <ProjName> from the pointed backup name <BackupName>, or from the last one at missing; backupList - list the project <ProjName> backups.
-Arguments: ProjName - project name; BackupName - the backup archive name.
-Environment variables: OSCD_TAR_ComprPrg - TAR compression program, by default gzip; OSCD_TAR_Args - TAR extra arguments, by default \"--exclude=lock --exclude=ARCHIVES\"; OSCD_BackLim - Backups limit, by default 10.
+The project management script of OpenSCADA mostly designed to call from OpenSCADA itself, but it also can be used independently.
+The script is mostly software platform specific and it is related now for Linux. openscada-proj list openscada-proj proc|create|remove|snapshot|crash|cores|update {ProjName} Commands: list - list of the accessible projects; proc - performing of the RO project copying to WR, creating desktop link, processing core dumps; create - creating new project or copying the RO project to WR, creating desktop link; remove - removing the project; snapshot|crash|cores - creating the hot crash snapshot to the running project, where the 'crash' variant to call from OpenSCADA, the 'cores' variant to call from 'proc' for processing the core-files; update - updating from 0.8.0 LTS.
+Arguments: ProjName - project name; Environment variables: dPrj - directory of projects OpenSCADA, can be RO; dPrjUser - directory of projects OpenSCADA of the user, WR; dSysCfg - directory of system configuration; dData - directory of system data. openscada-proj backup|backupRestore {ProjName} [{BackupName}] openscada-proj backupList {ProjName} Commands: backup - backup the project <ProjName> under the name <BackupName>, or with the current date at missing; backupRestore - restore the project <ProjName> from the backup name <BackupName>, or from the last one at missing; backupList - list of backups of the project <ProjName>.
+Arguments: ProjName - project name; BackupName - name of the backup archive.
+Environment variables: OSCD_TAR_ComprPrg - TAR compression program, by default gzip; OSCD_TAR_Args - TAR extra arguments, by default "--exclude=lock --exclude=ARCHIVES"; OSCD_BackLim - Backups limit, by default 10.

 In general, the command line script for the project manager openscada-proj includes such project functions and commands: